China reports first human case of H10N3 bird flu

 Analysing the genetic data of the virus will be necessary to determine whether it resembles older viruses or if it is a novel mix of different viruses, Claes said.

-No other cases of human infection with H10N3 have previously been reported globally, the NHC said.

-Reporting by Hallie Gu and Dominique Patton; Editing by Richard Pullin and Barbara Lewis
+Reporting by Hallie Gu and Dominique Patton, Additional reporting by Julie Steenhuysen in Chicago; Editing by Richard Pullin, Barbara Lewis and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.